What's your biggest challenge when it comes to craft product photography?

 What I really love is the main part of the book that covers how to tell your story and how to handle photographing specific types of crafts.
 I have never come across so much specific craft photography information set up in such a helpful manner.
 It is fabulous!

 There are chapters on photographing:

 Each chapter outlines how to plan and set up the shoot, composition, common problems and questions, and a study of a craft artist's product photos.
 There are beautiful example photos used to illustrate points.

 It's all in The Crafter's Guide to Taking Great Photos.

 I've spent a lot of time researching craft product photography tips.
 I have always felt the information I found in classes and online, although helpful, came up short and didn't fully address specific questions I had about photographing crafts.
 Then I'd end up overwhelmed with the sheer volume of photography tutorials out there.

 The Crafter's Guide to Taking Great Photos has exactly what has been missing in my craft photography knowledge:

-While you can find free photography tutorials online, this book presents a huge amount of valuable information all in one place.
-It will save you a lot of time searching for answers and help you take photos that really present your work at its very best.
-That, in my opinion, is well worth the cost of the book.
+While you can find free photography tutorials online, this book presents a huge amount of valuable information, specifically for craft artists, all in one place.
+It will save you a lot of time searching for answers and help you take photos that really present your work at its very best, which is essential for better online sales and for getting into better craft shows.
+All of that, in my opinion, is well worth the cost of the book.